 Knowing that we still desperately wanted a family, we started trying again a few months after Cole died, unsure if we were really ready, but focusing on our long term goals.
 We had four embryos left, and transferred the first, only to have a very early miscarriage (a chemical pregnancy – first pregnancy test was positive, but a test a few days later showed the beta numbers going down).
 We may have been ready to start trying, even ready for a positive or a negative, but that rollercoaster was hard.
 We transferred another embryo as soon as possible – which was still a delay of a couple of months.
 This one was simply a negative.
 The third transfer was a pregnancy – at 6 weeks there was a heartbeat on the ultrasound, but at 8 weeks the baby had died, and I miscarried a few days after finding out.
 We couldn’t face using our last embryo that was from the same set as our son (his popsicle twin, in my mind), so we did a new retrieval cycle.
 This time we did PGS testing to hopefully prevent another miscarriage.
 We transferred the first embryo from that set (we had three after screening) in a cycle that turned into a mess of confusion, with me bleeding just days after the transfer, and finally having another early miscarriage.
 With this third miscarriage I officially fall into the ‘recurrent loss’ category.
 My doctor is searching for an answer that includes what happened with Cole, as the causes of preeclampsia are not understood.
 Clearly with IVF I can get pregnant, but so far that has only opened us up to loss after loss instead.

 It has been over five years that we have been trying to take a baby home.
 My life is so different from how I imagined.
 We didn’t even start trying to conceive until several years after I had wanted my first, and then I just watched the years passing with nothing.
 I had imagined three children, nicely spaced out… and I can’t even bring home one living child after all these years.
 Sometimes I wonder how we can find the willpower, the energy, the money and the hope to move forward.
+To continue with IVF there is no doubt that we’ll need medical financing; the number of times we have tried is proving costly and will certainly be pressurizing financially when or if we carry on.
 But we still desperately want to parent a living child, and so somehow, we keep going.